Working from home benefits the environment and personal well-being

 For many people, working from home is the dream, and for others, it’s just another day at the office.
 But cities are now beginning to view telecommuting and remote work as a viable way to combat traffic congestion and harmful emissions.

-Massachusetts Governor Charlie Baker recently unveiled an $18 billion transportation investment bill that includes a tax credit that will give companies more flexibility in offering work from home perks to their employees.
+Last August, Massachusetts Governor Charlie Baker unveiled an $18 billion transportation investment bill that includes a tax credit which will give companies more flexibility in offering work from home perks to their employees.
 The main goal is getting more cars off the roads.

 Boston isn’t the only city to suffer from nightmare traffic, but telecommuting is on the rise.

-In 2016, 43 percent of the American workforce reported working from home for at least some portion of the week, according to a Gallup poll.
+According to a 2016 Gallup poll, 43 percent of the American workforce reported working from home for at least some portion of the week.

 The ease of working from home and the rise in telecommuting trends worldwide are due in part to the way digital platforms are reshaping everything from how we communicate, to how we work, how we stay informed, and how we connect with others.